| | | |

 • Cane sugar, can be substituted as above

 • Coconut cream, traditionally there is used regular cream.
 I wanted to pair up the coconut flavors with the incredible almond flavors.
-Coconut cream can be substituted with cream, soured cream, milk of your choice, crème fraîche, or smetana
+Coconut cream can be substituted with cream, soured cream, crème fraîche, or smetana

 • Sourdough bread crumbs, can be substituted with another kind of bread crumbs

-• Bitter almond aroma or almond extract, can be left out if you don’t like the flavor
+• Bitter almond aroma or almond extract, optional

 • Powdered sugar

-• Raspberry jam, use homemade if possible.
-Shop bought is also good, make sure to use jam that is close to marmalade with consistency, so it will not run down
+• Raspberry jam, use homemade if you want these to be completely from scratch.
+Shop bought is also good, make sure to use jam that is close to marmalade with consistency, so it will not run down.

 Tools you may need